jayteaftw/conways-game-of-life-in-go/README.md

 # Conways Game of Life in Go: An Analysis of Concurrent Programming

-This repository is an examination of how Go's concurrency can be used to increase the perfoamnce of an application.
-To demonstrate this, the program simulates Conway's Game of Life as its workload.
+This repository is an examination of how Go's concurrency can be used to increase the performance of an application.
+To demonstrate this, the program simulates Conway's Game of Life as its workload, and uses a simple load balancer implement concurrency

 ### Background